 and the Set Sector Acknowledge subfield shall be set to 1.
 The TDD sector switch acknowledge message should be sent at the earliest TDD slot occurring after the time indicated by the value of the Switch Timestamp subfield.

-A responder sending an Ack frame in response to a TDD sector switch acknowledge message received before the time indicated by the Revert Timestamp value shall issue an MLME-TDD-SECTOR-SWITCH.confirm primitive.
-The TXSectorID and RXSectorID parameters of the primitive shall be set to the new transmit sector index and receive sector indexes, respectively, and the ResultCode parameter shall be set to SUCCESS.
+A responder receiving a TDD sector switch acknowledge message before the time indicated by the Revert Timestamp value shall issue an MLME-TDD-SECTOR-SWITCH.confirm primitive.
+The TXAntennaID, RXAntennaID, TXSectorID and RXSectorID parameters of the primitive shall be set to the new transmit DMG antenna and sector index and to the receive DMG antenna and sector indexes, respectively, and the ResultCode parameter shall be set to SUCCESS.

-An initiator receiving an Ack frame in response to a transmitted TDD sector switch acknowledge message
+An initiator transmitting a TDD sector switch acknowledge message

 before the time indicated by the Revert Timestamp value shall issue MLME-TDD-SECTOR-SWITCH.confirm primitive.
-The TXSectorID and RXSectorID parameters of the primitive shall be set to the new transmit sector index and receive sector indexes, respectively, and the ResultCode parameter shall be set to SUCCESS.
+The TXAntennaID, RXAntennaID, TXSectorID and RXSectorID parameters of the primitive shall be set to the new transmit DMG antenna and sector index and to the receive DMG antenna and sector indexes, respectively, and the ResultCode parameter shall be set to SUCCESS.

 A responder that did not receive a TDD sector switch acknowledge message in response to a transmitted